Algoma Central Railway: Watco purchase

 In March 2021, Watco announced that it would acquire the Algoma Central from Canadian National, along with the Wisconsin lines, sale of the latter being subject to final approval by the United States Surface Transportation Board.
 Simultaneously, Watco committed to a continuance of the Agawa Canyon Tour Train, as well as signing a memorandum of understanding with the Missanabie Cree First Nation regarding a potential partnership.
 On April 20, the Missanabie Cree First Nation, N1 Strategy Inc. and The Machine Shop also signed a memorandum of understanding around logistics and operations of a resurrected tourist train.
+The purchase closed in 2022, with Watco operating under the name Agawa Canyon Railroad up to Oba, with Canadian National retaining the line from Oba to Hearst.

 Tourism

 Agawa Canyon Tour Train

 In the 1960s, the railway began to promote the natural beauty of the District of Algoma to tourists, especially the Agawa Canyon, a canyon carved by the Agawa River, located 114 rail miles (183 km) north of Sault Ste.
 Marie, and not accessible by road.
 The Algoma Central developed a tourist stopover here and it proved to be a great success for the railway.
 Owing to the popularity of the Agawa Canyon excursions, the Algoma Central ran the longest passenger trains in North America, often up to 20 to 24 cars long.
-During the 1970s and 1980s, around 100,000 people per year toured Agawa Canyon.
+During the 1970s and 1980s, around 100,000 people per year visited Agawa Canyon.

+The Agawa Canyon Tour Train has continued to operate as a separate entity since 2015.
+The 2020 season of the Agawa Canyon tour train was cancelled due to the ongoing COVID-19 pandemic.
+During 2023 the tour train runs from early August to mid-October.